Skip to main content

 YES — if they hold FIFA tickets purchased by 15 April 2026 and opted into PASS

-For the small UAE expat communities on the five affected passports, the practical impact is straightforward: a USD 15,000 bond that would otherwise be required at the US consulate appointment is now waived, on top of the standard B-1/B-2 visa fee.
+For the small UAE expat communities on the five affected passports, the practical impact announced in May 2026 was straightforward: the bond that would otherwise have been required at the US consulate appointment — up to USD 15,000 as at that date — was waived, on top of the standard B-1/B-2 visa fee.
 The visa application itself, including the consular interview and underlying eligibility assessment, is unchanged.

 What You Should Do Now